Niclokt/pgfm-batch2/L10/L10_notes.md

 ## 02 -- Bootstrap

 - Take note if it is version 4 or 5 --> always use version 5
   &ensp;&ensp; - as only versions 5 uses flexbox behind the scenes
   &ensp;&ensp; - when playing with html, think in terms of boxes

+- Project
+  &ensp;&ensp; - Need to plan project
+  &ensp;&ensp; - And make sure to do wireframe

 ## 03 --